javiercejudo/javiercejudo.github.io/_posts/2014-08-03-ultimate-frontend-email-validation.md

 ---

-It is common practice to validate emails using complex regular expressions, but chances are they are all wrong.
-Frontend validation in general is great, but if it happens at the cost of rejecting valid emails, then it sucks, because surely you are logging all validation errors and auditing if they are legit.
+It is common practice to validate emails using complex regular expressions, but chances are they are all technically wrong.
+Frontend validation in general is great for letting users know of issues early, but it cannot come at the cost of rejecting valid input:
-Right.

 Well, here is my attempt: